oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 ### Attach a VM to an external network.

+Please refer to the sequence diagram below to better understand this flow.

 When a VM is attached to an external network, an ovn logical switch port is created.
 This port concept is already implemented in the ovirt-provider-ovn project, *but* does not allow it to be bound to security groups.
 That support will need to be implemented.

-Whenever a port is created, the ovirt-provider-ovn will have to update the **deny-all** port group data, adding the new port to its list of ports.
+Whenever a port is created, *if* it has the **port-security** flag activated, the ovirt-provider-ovn will have to update the **deny-all** port group data, adding the new port to its list of ports. *If* that port group does not exist, it will have to be created, and the corresponding ACLs added to it.
+This **port-security** attribute is currently not supported in the ovirt-provider-ovn, and thus, will also have to be added to the API.

-If the port is attached to a network featuring a subnet, the corresponding **allow-dhcp** port group port list will also be updated with the new port.
+*If* the port is attached to a network featuring a subnet, the corresponding **allow-dhcp** port group port list will also be updated with the new port.

 It will also need to update the list of ports for each of the port groups representing the security groups bound to the added ports.

 ![add-port](../../../../images/features/network/security-groups/add_ports.png)

-## Provider start-up security groups
+## OVN ACLs implementing the deny-all *and* allow-dhcp security groups

-### drop-all-ip
+### drop-all-ip ACL

 To achieve the intended deny-all behavior, a port group will be created when the ovirt-provider-ovn starts.